Erin McLeod: Early life

 McLeod's father, Doug, was an oil engineer, a job that required him to move around frequently.
 In 1997, when McLeod was 14, she and her family moved to Jakarta, Indonesia, where she spent both grades 9 and 10 at Jakarta Intercultural School.
 While in Jakarta, McLeod captained the under-15 Jakarta all-stars as the only girl on the team.
 She was able to greatly improve her game by playing with boys.
-Unfortunately, she grew too old for the all-star team the following year and was left to play on the high school team with many girls who had never played soccer before.
+She grew too old for the all-star team the following year and was left to play on the high school team with many girls who had never played soccer before.

 During the May 1998 riots in Indonesia, McLeod, then 15, and her family were forced to evacuate due to the impending danger.
 The main airport in Jakarta was too dangerous at the time and they were forced to fly out from a smaller airport, passing a long line of tanks on the way there.
 She noted that it "opened up [her] eyes to what's going on in the world" and that she didn't "know poverty like they do."
 McLeod and her family eventually returned to their home in Indonesia, where she remained for another year.

 While in Indonesia, McLeod was plagued by body image issues and developed an eating disorder.
-She was heavier than many girls at her high school, and would often skip meals and exercise more instead.
-Her family eventually hired a nutritionist to help.
+She was "bigger" than many girls at her high school, and would often skip meals and exercise excessively; her family eventually hired a nutritionist to help her recover.

 In the summer of 1999, before McLeod entered grade 11, she made the decision to move back to Calgary to live with her grandmother, leaving her parents and younger sister behind in Jakarta.
 After making the move back to Canada, McLeod caught the attention of Canadian under-19 coach Ian Bridge and reached her dream of representing Canada on the international stage.

 College career

 SMU Mustangs

 McLeod attended Southern Methodist University and played for the Mustangs in the Western Athletic Conference (WAC) for the 2001 and 2002 seasons.
-In her rookie season, she made 84 saves and allowed 25 goals, ending the year off with a record and six shutouts.
+In her rookie season, she made 84 saves and conceded 25 goals, ending the year off with a record and six clean sheets.
 She recorded a 1.36 goals against average (GAA) for the season.
-In 2002, she made 85 saves and allowed 23 goals in 18 games.
-She ended the season with a record and four shutouts, making 4.72 saves per game and recording a 1.19 goals against average (GAA).
+In 2002, she made 85 saves and conceded 23 goals in 18 games.
+She ended the season with a record and four clean sheets, making 4.72 saves per game and recording a 1.19 goals against average (GAA).